 If fact, it had gotten to a point – somewhere around season two – where pieces about “Mad Men Style” had become tired and we were all wishing everyone would shut up about it and just watch it.

-But now we have a bit of distance from that hype, and it’s over two years since the late episode went out, it’s worth a look back.
+But now we have a bit of distance from that hype, and it’s over two years since the last episode went out, it’s worth taking a look back.
 Not only because it’s ten years old, but because the styles worn in the early seasons are still relevant now.

 Rather than waffling on, we just thought we’d present a whole load of pictorial evidence, and yes, now that we’re out of that period of Mad Men hype we can say that it’s still a pretty good template for how to dress for the office.
 Bookmark this page if you ever need inspiration.